Arab migrations to the Maghreb: Banu Hilal and Banu Sulaym (11th–12th century)

 They heavily transformed the culture of the Maghreb into Arab culture, and spread nomadism in areas where agriculture was previously dominant.
 It played a major role in spreading Bedouin Arabic to rural areas such as the countryside and steppes, and as far as the southern areas near the Sahara.
 In addition, they destroyed the Berber Zirid state and most of its cities, sparing only the Mediterranean coastal strip at al-Mahdiyya, and deeply weakened the neighboring Hammadid dynasty and the Zenata.
 Their influx was a major factor in the linguistic, cultural, genetic and ethnic Arabization of the Maghreb.
 According to Ibn Khaldun, the lands ravaged by Banu Hilal invaders had become desertified and turned into completely arid desert.
 The journey of Banu Hilal is recounted in the Arabic oral poem of Sirat Bani Hilal.

+The effect that the Hilalian migration had on North Africa is a source of controversy.
+The traditional view is that the Hilalian migration marked the triumph of nomadism over civilisation.
+However, this view has been challenged by recent studies.
+For example, the French historian Jean Poncet argued that the Zirids already had been weakened by internal factors before while the French Marxist historian Claude Cahen argues that the Hilalian migration was part of a wider decentralization and "bedouinisation" in the 10th and 11th centuries which affected the entire Islamic World.

-Sources estimate that approximately 1 million Arab nomads migrated to the Maghreb during the 11th century.
-Historian Mármol Carvajal estimated that over a million Hilalians migrated to the Maghreb between 1051 and 1110, and estimated that the Hilalian population at his time in 1573 was 4,000,000 individuals, excluding other Arab tribes and other Arabs already present in the region.
+Some sources estimate that approximately 1 million Arab nomads migrated to the Maghreb during the 11th century.
+Historian Mármol Carvajal states that over a million Hilalians migrated to the Maghreb in the 11th century, an estimation he attributes to Ibn Al-Raquiq, who died 2 decades before the migrations.
+In the 19th century, Ernest Carette used Mármol Carvajal's accounts to estimate that the Arab population in the 16th century was 4,000,000 individuals.
 According to Charles-André Julien, a specialist in North African history, the Hilalian invasion was "the most important event of the entire medieval period in the Maghrib".